comsci-uwc-isak/unit-1-project-Shin1203/Journal.md

 10/2/2019
 we shared our solutions for each of the problems, and added problem planning to github I made the summary.sh app, which lists all the cars in the folder, and below it lists the informaation of the car.

+10/7/2019
+Today we tested our createcar.sh command by making a testing foler, and in it the file testCreate, running testCreate will go through createcar.sh and check if it works properly.